hyperledger-labs/hyperledger-labs.github.io/labs/hyperledger-community-management-tools.md

 - contributor statistic tools
 - contributor diversity tools

+All tools will be documented fully so that anyone in the community can run them.
+In addition, all tools will contain a `--help` option to provide help from the command line.

 # Initial Committers
 Github IDs for the set of initial committers.
 - [christo4ferris](https://github.com/christo4ferris) - Chris Ferris